Intrinsic Width of the Flux Tube as a tool to explore confining mechanisms in Lattice Gauge Theories: A few results on the profile of the flux tube and its intrinsic width

 \subsubsection{Effective string numerical results from flow-based simulations}

 A drastic improvement in this context has been recently achieved by directly simulating the Nambu-Got\=o action (and its higher order corrections) on the lattice~\cite{Caselle:2023mvh,Caselle:2024ent}\footnote{A more detailed discussion of these simulations is reported in Appendix~\ref{app:SNF}.} using Normalizing Flows methods~\cite{rezende2015variational,Albergo:2019eim,Nicoli:2020njz,Cranmer:2023xbe}.
 The behaviour observed in the free bosonic limit is confirmed also for the whole Nambu-Got\=o action.
-In particular: \begin{itemize} \item The shape of the flux tube is perfectly Gaussian. \item The scale $R_0$ is of the order of the lattice spacing and does not grow when approaching the continuum limit. \end{itemize} Moreover in Ref.~\cite{Caselle:2024ent} it was shown that the same behaviour is present also when higher order terms (in particular a term proportional to the fourth power of the extrinsic curvature--the first one allowed by Lorentz invariance) are added to the Nambu--Got\=o action.
-This suggests that the observed deviation with respect of the Gaussian shape (i.e., the intrinsic width) is not due to higher order terms in the EST action, but to the interaction of the EST degrees of freedom with the bulk, massive degrees of freedom of the gauge theory.
-An interesting example of this mechanism is represented by the $\mathrm{U}(1)$ model in $(2+1)$ dimensions discussed in detail in the next subsection.
+In particular: \begin{itemize} \item The shape of the flux tube is perfectly Gaussian. \item The scale $R_0$ is of the order of the lattice spacing and does not grow when approaching the continuum limit. \end{itemize} Moreover in Ref.~\cite{Caselle:2024ent} it was shown that the same behaviour is present also when higher order terms (in particular a term proportional to the fourth power of the extrinsic curvature -- the first one allowed by Lorentz invariance) are added to the Nambu--Got\=o action.
+This suggests that these terms are not sufficient to explain the observed deviation with respect of the Gaussian shape (i.e., the intrinsic width) and that the interaction of the EST degrees of freedom with the bulk, massive degrees of freedom of the gauge theory must be addressed in all its complexity.
+An interesting example of this approach is represented by the $\mathrm{U}(1)$ model in $(2+1)$ dimensions discussed in detail in the next subsection.